-Students must wear full school uniform whilst on excursion (this includes college tie).
+Students must wear full school uniform while on an excursion (this includes College tie).
 Students will be advised if there are exceptions for some residential or farm/trade excursions.

 Excursions are designed to give students a practical extension from their normal theory routines.